sitedata/checklyhq.com/site/content/blog/opinionated-list-skills-for-devops-2018.md

 The world of DevOps is a pretty confusing place for folks just starting out.
 Even figuring out what "DevOps" means can be hard.
 Is it **CI/CD with Kubernetes and Serverless** to drive Agile™ product iterations?
 Or is it SSH-ing into a box and **restarting Apache**?
 You guessed it.
 All of the above and most things in between.

 After ~20 years in Ops and later Dev I thought I'd write up a biased, but hopefully helpful list of **technical and organisational skills** that I would look for when hiring someone for a DevOps position.

+*2018-10-11: Keen Reddit user mentioned I forgot Git.
+He was right and I added it.*
 <!--more-->

 ## 1. Deploying.

 DevOps is very much related to "releasing stuff" and making that work without a hitch.
-If there is *anything* you should get paranoid about it is about managing, prepping, rehearsing, checking (and later automating) releases and deployments.
+If there is *anything* you should get paranoid about it is managing, prepping, rehearsing, checking (and later automating) releases and deployments.
 Regardless of language, platform, framework, sector, industry or any other technical / organisational details this is the thing that REALLY matters.

 > 💡 Two life tips: Don't buy pans from Ikea and never deploy on Fridays.

 ## 2. Monitoring

-Intrinsically connected to deploying is making sure that deployment works as expected and within parameters.
+Intrinsically connected to deploying is making sure that deployments work as expected and within parameters.
 This is about as vague as it gets.
 Just make sure you are somewhat comfortable with the various types of monitoring out there: uptime monitoring, process monitoring, real-user monitoring, synthetic monitoring etc. The bigger, more complex your stack, the more of these you will need.
 Again this the bread & butter.
 Screw this up and you are dead and blind.

 > 💡 Nagios, Graphite and other "old school" tools are still very useful to grasp the essentials.